-EU legislation is estimated to consist of some 80,000 items spanning areas as diverse as environmental protection, worker rights and the regulation of fishing in UK waters.
-European law more generally includes the Treaties, rulings of the Court of Justice (CJEU), around 12,000 EU regulations, and about 7,900 British statutory instruments that implemented EU Directives and other obligations into UK law.
+EU law is estimated to consist of some 80,000 items spanning areas as diverse as environmental protection, worker rights and the regulation of fishing in UK waters, and includes Treaties, rulings of the Court of Justice (CJEU), around 12,000 EU regulations and 7,900 statutory instruments that implemented EU Directives and other obligations into UK law.
 If these were all to cease to apply on exit day there would be significant gaps in the UK statute book.
 There would simply not be time to fill those gaps with domestic legislation prior to Brexit.

 The Bill will therefore provide for broadly the same rules to apply immediately after Brexit as before, by converting EU law into UK law on exit day.
-This body of law, referred to in the Bill as “retained EU law”, is broken down by the Bill into several sub-categories.
-It includes UK (and Scottish, Welsh and Northern Irish) legislation and statutory instruments, as well as EU law that applies automatically in the UK without the need for any domestic implementation.
+This preserved body of law, referred to in the Bill as "retained EU law", includes EU-derived domestic legislation (both primary and secondary legislation, not just secondary legislation made under the 1972 Act) as well as directly effective EU Regulations and EU Treaty rights.

-Many pieces of EU law will not, though, make sense in a post-Brexit environment.
-That problem is tackled by the Bill conferring wide, albeit time-restricted, powers on government ministers to make secondary legislation in order to “prevent, remedy or mitigate” deficiencies in retained EU law “as the minister considers appropriate”.
+Not all of these instruments would make sense in a post-Brexit environment, however, and so the Bill would confer wide, albeit time-restricted, powers on UK government ministers to make secondary legislation in order to "prevent, remedy or mitigate" deficiencies in retained EU law "as the minister considers appropriate".
 The expectation is that this will be used to amend or repeal aspects of retained EU law that would not function properly or appropriately in the absence of EU membership or access to EU institutions, or where the rules depend on reciprocal arrangements with other EU Member States that will not continue post-Brexit.
-These ministerial powers can be exercised by UK Government ministers and by ministers in the devolved governments, though in the latter case the rectification powers are more limited.

-It is estimated that some 800-1,000 pieces of secondary legislation will be needed, including some that will amend or repeal existing primary legislation (of the UK and devolved legislatures).
-Concerns have been raised at the Bill giving the Government such a power (referred to as a 'Henry VIII clause'), though the limited time available would make it nigh impossible to carry out all the necessary amendments through Acts of Parliament.
+It is estimated that some 800-1,000 pieces of secondary legislation will be needed for this purpose, including some that will amend or repeal existing UK primary legislation.
+Concerns have been raised at the Bill giving the Government such a power (referred to as a 'Henry VIII clause'), though the limited Parliamentary time available would make it nigh impossible to carry out all the necessary amendments through Acts of Parliament.
 There nevertheless remains a concern about the reduced level of scrutiny that secondary legislation receives, exacerbated by the likely substantial volume of measures that will have to be reviewed within the limited timeframe of the Brexit negotiations.

 That dispute essentially concerns the interpretation of the devolution settlement.
-The devolved administrations look at policy areas that are currently devolved and take the view that all ‘repatriated’ powers in those areas should be exercisable by the relevant devolved institution, and that to do otherwise would be to place restrictions on the current devolution settlement.
+The devolved administrations look at policy areas that are currently devolved and take the view that all 'repatriated' powers in those areas should be exercisable by the relevant devolved institution, and to do otherwise would be to place restrictions on the current devolution settlement.
 This could be called the 'de jure' interpretation of devolution.
-By contrast, the UK Government looks at the current responsibilities of the devolved institutions, as limited by EU law in those areas where the EU has competence, and takes the view that there will be no reduction in the power of the devolved bodies if those issues currently dealt with by the EU are handled at UK level instead.
+By contrast, the UK Government looks at what responsibilities the devolved institutions currently have, as limited by EU law in those areas where the EU has competence, and takes the view that there will be no reduction in the power of the devolved bodies if those issues currently dealt with by the EU are handled at UK level instead.
 One could call this the 'de facto' approach to devolution.

-The Bill as currently drafted takes the latter approach, proposing to amend the Scotland Act 1998 (the 1998 Act) so that the Scottish Parliament, rather than being unable to legislate in a manner that is incompatible with EU law, will instead be forbidden from modifying “retained EU law", to the extent that the modification would not have been within competence pre-Brexit.
-The effect of this to be maintenance of the existing limits on the devolved institutions’ competence, by denying them the ability to depart from retained EU law (including UK and devolved legislation) even in subject areas that are not expressly reserved to Westminster.
+The Bill as currently drafted takes the latter approach, proposing to amend the Scotland Act 1998 (the 1998 Act) so that the Scottish Parliament, rather than being unable to legislate in a manner that is incompatible with EU law, will instead be forbidden from modifying "retained EU law", to the extent that the modification would not have been within competence pre-Brexit.
+The effect of this should be to maintain the existing de facto limits on the devolved institutions' competence, by denying them the ability to depart from retained EU law (including UK and devolved legislation) even in those areas that are not expressly reserved to Westminster.

-Interestingly, “retained EU law” is defined to include not just EU-derived law as it stands on exit day, but also that body of law as it is “added to or otherwise modified by or under this Act or other domestic law from time to time".
-The intention there appears to be to ensure that the UK Parliament can amend aspects of retained EU law in future, with the law as amended remaining outside the legislative competence of the Scottish Parliament.
-Essentially, the effect will be to ensure that things that are currently outside the competence of the devolved institutions because of EU law constraints will remain outside their competence, without the Bill taking the potentially more controversial step of expressly changing the list of reserved matters set out in Schedule 5 of the Scotland Act 1998.
+Interestingly, "retained EU law" is defined to include not just EU-derived law as it stands at the point of Brexit, but also that body of law as it is "added to or otherwise modified by or under this Act or other domestic law from time to time".
+The intention there appears to be to ensure that the UK Parliament can amend aspects of retained EU law without that resulting in the devolved institutions gaining the power to legislate in respect of those aspects.
+Essentially, the effect will be to ensure that things that are currently outside the competence of the devolved institutions because of EU law constraints will remain outside their competence, without the Bill taking the potentially more controversial step of expressly changing, for example, the list of reserved matters set out in Schedule 5 of the Scotland Act 1998.
 This would appear consistent with the UK Government's strategy of focusing on devolved responsibilities as they currently exist in practice, rather than on devolved power as it is expressed in statute.

-The UK Government has nevertheless stated that it expects there to be a significant increase in the decision-making powers of the devolved institutions over time, though the Bill is silent on when and how a further devolution of ‘repatriated’ powers will take place, or which powers will be repatriated.
-The UK Government paper on Brexit and devolution does, however, say that decision-making powers returning from the EU should be allocated within the UK “in a way that works - ensuring that no new barriers to living and doing business within the UK are created” (concerns have also been expressed by Liam Fox, the Secretary of State for International Trade, that powers should not be devolved in a way that would hamper the UK’s ability to enter into trade agreements).
-Subject to that overarching principle, the UK Government envisages “intensive discussion and consultation” with devolved authorities on where lasting common frameworks are or are not needed.
+The UK Government has nevertheless stated that it expects there to be a significant increase in the decision-making powers of the devolved institutions over time, though the Bill is silent on when and how a further devolution of 'repatriated' powers will take place, or which powers those will be.
+The UK Government paper on Brexit and devolution does, however, say that decision-making powers returning from the EU should be allocated within the UK "in a way that works - ensuring that no new barriers to living and doing business within the UK are created" (concerns have also been expressed by Liam Fox, the Secretary of State for International Trade, that powers should not be devolved in a way that would hamper the UK's ability to enter into trade agreements).
+Subject to that overarching principle, the Government envisages "intensive discussion and consultation" with devolved authorities on where lasting common frameworks are or are not needed.
 The Bill does include a mechanism to extend the Scottish Parliament's competence to include any issues in respect of which a common UK framework will not be required, but that may not become clear until there is more clarity on the UK's future commercial relationship with the EU.

 The UK Parliament generally will not alter the competence of the devolved legislatures without their consent.
-The Explanatory Notes to the Bill state that the UK Government intends to seek consent from the devolved legislatures for those provisions of the Bill that impact on devolved competence, and at present there would certainly appear to be scope for that consent to be withheld by the Scottish Parliament at least.
+The Explanatory Notes to the Bill state that the UK Government intends to seek consent from the devolved legislatures for those provisions of the Bill that impact on devolved competence, and at present there would certainly appear to be scope for that consent to be withheld from the Scottish Government at least.
 The recent UK Supreme Court decision in Miller made clear that such conventions (if indeed this particular practice has the status of a convention, on which Miller was unclear) are entirely political in nature and so are not legally enforceable in the courts.
-However, passing the Bill in the face of a refusal of consent from any of the devolved legislatures would, of course, have significant political ramifications.
+However, passing the Bill in the face of a refusal of consent from any of the devolved legislatures could still have significant political ramifications.

 On the horizon